 Other than being listed in the 1888 version of the Paisley & Renfrewshire District General Advertiser, meaning they were probably formed the previous year, very little is known of this football club and it is suspected their existence was extremely short.

-Based on the assumption of other Athletic Football Clubs at the time, they may have been formed after the collapse of Paisley Olympic FC in an attempt at providing a past-time for keen sports minded academics, however this cannot be confirmed for definite, although there is evidence to support that the Athletic played at Caledonia Park meaning they possibly formed in the ashes of Paisley Hibernian.
+Based on the assumption of other Athletic Football Clubs at the time, they may have been formed after the collapse of Paisley Olympic FC in an attempt at providing a past-time for keen sports minded academics, however this cannot be confirmed for definite, although there is evidence to support that the Athletic played at Caledonia Park and most definitely East Park, former home of Abercorn.

 Paisley Academical Football Club 1891 – 1901